MaayanLab/HarmonizomePythonScripts/README.md

 #### The file containing the gene symbol mapping (mapping all gene symbols to up to date human symbols) required to run the scirpt cna be found here: [ Gene Symbol Mapping File ](https://github.com/MaayanLab/HarmonizomePythonScripts/blob/master/mappingFile_2017.txt)

 #### The file containing the gene ID to symbol mapping (mapping all Entrez Gene IDs to gene symbols) required to run the scirpt cna be found here: [ Gene ID to Symbol Mapping File ](https://github.com/MaayanLab/HarmonizomePythonScripts/blob/master/GeneSymbolAndIDS_2017.txt)

+Number of Resources: 41

+Number of Datasets: 116

 <br>